umarmughal824/micromasters/README.md

 #### Selenium

-To run selenium tests you will first need to create the Javascript bundles.
-Shut down the `watch` docker container if it's running to prevent overwriting `webpack-stats.json`:

-    docker-compose stop watch

-Then, if you are running OS X:

-    ./node_modules/webpack/bin/webpack.js --config webpack.config.prod.js --progress --bail

-Otherwise, if you are **not** running OS X do the same command within the `watch` container:

-    docker-compose run watch ./node_modules/webpack/bin/webpack.js --config webpack.config.prod.js --progress --bail

-Finally run this script locally to run the selenium tests:
+To run selenium tests make sure you have the application running, including the web server and webpack dev server.
+Then run this script to run the selenium tests:

-    ./scripts/test/run_selenium_tests.sh
+    ./scripts/test/run_selenium_tests_dev.sh

 This script sets up certain environment variables and runs all tests in the `selenium_tests/` directory, which are assumed